Collect & Clean: A Business Case for L&D Data Aggregation and Cleansing

 Watershed provides a single source of all learning data in one place, making it easier for operations groups to work within their preferred tools.

 Another global client uses Watershed as their primary learning analytics platform, but some learning data teams were accustomed to using BI tools instead.
 One of these teams was initially hesitant to lean on Watershed instead of going directly to the underlying data sources.
-But ultimately, they found a lot of value in using Watershed to pre-process data before importing it into their chosen BI tool, which reduced the processing time in generating the required reports.

 As a result, the BI tool has much less work because Watershed has already processed and flattened the data while also removing unnecessary fields and enriching it with demographics data from the HRIS system.
 In other words, Watershed does all the heavy lifting before passing the data on.